popeindustries/buddy/README.md

 $ build -b compile
 # watch for source changes and compile
 $ build watch
-# compile, minify, and strip log statements
+# compile and minify for production
 $ build deploy
 # view usage, examples, and options
 $ build --help